-The best Saigon cooking classes, street food tours and culinary experiences include everything from the hands-on cooking classes at GRAIN Cooking Studio started by Vietnamese-Australia chef Luke Nguyen to Saigon Street Eats’ in-depth street food tours on foot, motorbike or taxi to off-the-beaten-track neighbourhoods and street food hubs hidden down alleyways.
+The best Saigon cooking classes, street food tours and culinary experiences include everything from the hands-on cooking classes taught by professional chefs in state-of-the-art kitchen studios to in-depth street food tours on foot, motorbike or taxi to off-the-beaten-track neighbourhoods and street food hubs hidden down alleyways.

-We’ve long said that the fastest way to get beneath the skin of a place is to shop the local markets, learn to cook the local food, and connect with locals over a meal or two (or three or four) – which is one of the reasons we started Grantourismo almost a decade ago, and why we’ve long suggested you sign up for cooking classes, street food tours and culinary experiences when you travel.
+We’ve long said that the fastest way to get beneath the skin of a place is to shop the local markets, learn to cook the local food, and connect with locals over a meal or three – which are some of the reasons we started Grantourismo way back in 2010, and why we’ve long recommended you do cooking classes and street food tours when you travel.

 Best Saigon Cooking Classes, Street Food Tours and Culinary Experiences